 A new line of contacts

-At Clearly New Zealand, we now have a new, exclusive line of contact lenses available called everclear, which feature a silicone hydrogel construction.
+At Clearly New Zealand, we now have a new, exclusive line of everclear contact lenses that are constructed of silicone hydrogel materials:

 As contact lenses made of this material are not suitable for everyone, it is important to consult your Optometrist to determine the right type of contact lenses and schedule for you.

 Have a look at our guide on eye exam essentials, with tips from licensed Optometrists to learn more about the importance of obtaining a valid contact lens prescription.